CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a strong skill with excellent actionability and conciseness - it provides complete, executable code examples without unnecessary explanation.
-The main weakness is the lack of workflow sequencing; the content reads more like a reference document than a step-by-step guide for building a GraphQL API.
-There's also a duplicated 'Best Practices' section that should be consolidated.
+This is a strong skill with excellent actionability and conciseness - it provides executable code examples without unnecessary explanation.
+The main weakness is the lack of a clear workflow sequence showing how to build and validate a GraphQL API step-by-step.
+There's also a duplicate 'Best Practices' section that should be consolidated.

 Suggestions

-Consolidate the two 'Best Practices' sections into one to avoid duplication
+Consolidate the duplicate 'Best Practices' sections into a single comprehensive list

 DimensionReasoningScore